Lawrence Adisa

-Lawrence Adisa (born October 3, 1968) is an American actor, producer, and writer.
+Lawrence B. Adisa (born October 3, 1968) is an American actor, producer, and writer.
 Adisa is majorly known for Clockers (1995), New York Undercover, and 7th Heaven.

 Biography

 Adisa has appeared in films and many hit TV shows guest starring with Alan Alda (ER), Dick Van Dyke (Diagnosis Murder), Bill Cosby (Cosby Mysteries), Toni Braxton (Play'd A Hip Hop Story), and Regina King (NY Undercover) just to name a few.
 After landing a supporting role on the film Clockers directed by Spike Lee, Adisa went on to enjoy a steady career with numerous guest star TV roles.
 Off camera, he has written and produced feature films.
 The Warner Brothers released comedy, Grindin (2007) and The Love Section (2013) which appeared on BET and he produced BnB Hell (2017) which he appeared on.

 Early life

-Lawrence B. Adisa was born on October 3, 1968 in Mount Vernon, New York.
+Adisa was born on October 3, 1968, in Mount Vernon, New York.
 Studying with the Black Filmmakers Foundation and HB Studios, he built his skills and confidence.
 His acting career began in 1992, taking roles in off-Broadway productions.